MOHAMAD-AIMIL-MOHAMAD-ARIF/IDSafe/IDSafe System Design Documentation.md

 - **Vault Key / Data Encryption Key (DEK)**
   - A random 256-bit symmetric key generated once per user.
   - Used with AES-256-GCM to encrypt and decrypt all vault entries.
-  - Stored locally on the user's device in secure storage; never stored in plaintext on the server.
 - **Recovery Passphrase (user-chosen)**
   - Only used in **recovery scenarios**, not during normal logins.
   - Known by the user and entered when they need to recover their vault on a new device.